ST10301625/MC_Squared_Part2_POE/README.md

 **Features**

+🗂️ Manage Categories
-Manage Categories – Organize and customize expense/income categories.
+Organize and customize your expense or income categories for better tracking.

-Set Monthly Goals – Define budgeting targets for savings or spending limits.
+🎯 Set Monthly Goals
+Define budgeting targets to manage savings goals or set spending limits.

+📊 Expense Page
-Go to Expense Page – View a detailed breakdown of all recorded expenses.
+Access a detailed breakdown of all recorded expenses, categorized for clarity.

+➕ Add Expense
-Go to Add Expense – Quickly log a new expense entry.
+Quickly log a new expense entry with minimal steps.

+🔒 Log Out
-Log Out – Securely sign out of the account.
+Securely sign out of your account to protect your data.